keiran-rowell/keiran-rowell.github.io/_drafts/FUTURE-aniline-and-the-german-chemical-industry.md

 ... this segues back in William Perkin knowing enough about aromatic chemistry to search for quinin precusors.
 [Actually, Kekule's benzene is in 1865 and Perkin discovers aniline purple in 1856.. so but Kekule after Perkin and leading into the German industrial behemothss

+[Collections of early napthalene dye experiments](https://armstrongwynne.org/).
+Despite the research being pioneered in England, Germany would develop the dominant chemical dye industry.

 % Prohpyrin means 'purple' and is the central unit in chlorophyll, heamoglobin, some luciferins in bioluminenscence (link out)
+% Azulene from azure 'blue' and the -ene suffix of double bonds.

 %footnote 5 in "Colouring Gracity's Rainbow", World Disarmament and the Master Key Industry.
 "Who makes dyes today can tomorrow make high-explosives"